pranabpaul/aksphpmysql/README.md

-# Migrating a PHP MySQL application to AKS with Deployment, StatefulSet, Secret, Key-Vault, Ingress and AGIC
+# Migrating a PHP MySQL application to Azure Kubernetes Service (AKS) with Deployment, StatefulSet, Secret, Key-Vault, Ingress and AGIC
 These are step by step actions to migrate a simple PHP-MySQL solution to Azure Kubernetes Service (AKS).

 <b>Prerequisites:</b>